Rethinking Alignment and Uniformity in Unsupervised Semantic Segmentation: Methodology

 Different from image-wise representation learning, for unsupervised dense prediction like UISS, other than learning the \textit{uniformity} of semantic embeddings, the \textit{uniformity} of pixel-wise embeddings should also be considered.
 Ignoring this constraint is the critical reason for the model collapse when utilizing MI-based methods in UISS.
 This can be reflected in Eq. \ref{equ3}: even though the semantic embeddings $S$ satisfy the uniformity, if no supervision is imposed on $Q_n$, the model still can not guarantee the uniformity of pixel-wise embeddings and tends to collapse.
 Thus, we shall force two kinds of embeddings to satisfy the uniformity property.

 To solve the problem, we design a simple but efficient strategy.
-Notice that every pixel has a pixel-wise embedding.
-We can not simply orthogonalize the massive amount of embeddings.
-In this case, we chose the image reconstruction task as the constraint, which is defined as:
+Notice that, in UISS, there is a kind of hidden distribution that may be ignored, the pixel distribution of a single image which can be seen as a more uniformed and nature distribution to map the pixel-wise embeddings.
+In this case, we chose the image reconstruction task as the constraint to satisfy the uniformity, which is defined as:

 where $x_n$ is the $n^{th}$ image in the batch and $Q_n$ is the pixel-wise embeddings of $x_n$, $F_G$ is the reconstruction network.

 Thus, based on Eq. \ref{no} and Eq. \ref{equ9}, Eq. \ref{equ3} turns into: